Pece17/IoTBeacon/README.md

 ## 5.1.
 Restarting Python script ```BeaconScanner.py``` automatically after exception and running it infinitely with script ```forever```

-Navigate to address https://www.alexkras.com/how-to-restart-python-script-after-exception-and-run-it-forever/ to view the source of the ```forever``` file
+Go to address https://www.alexkras.com/how-to-restart-python-script-after-exception-and-run-it-forever/ to view the source of the ```forever``` file

 Create the ```forever``` file